-Once the transit needs were identified, a quantitative-qualitative methodology was developed to evaluate and prioritize the transit needs.
-Prioritization was based on weighing the benefits of each service improvement against the others.
-Three evaluation categories were identified for determining the criteria for evaluation: public outreach, transit markets, and productivity and efficiency.
+Once the transit needs were identified, a

+quantitative/qualitative methodology was developed to evaluate and prioritize them based on weighing the benefits of each service improvement against the others.
+Three categories were identified for determining the criteria for evaluation: public outreach, transit markets, and productivity and efficiency.
 Table 4-11 presents the criteria, measure of effectiveness, and weighting used to rank the needs.